 Average highs of 20°C in the summer

-The Scottish Borders are often overlooked as tourists tend to travel straight through to the Highlands or to major cities like Edinburgh and Glasgow.
+The Scottish Borders are often overlooked.
+Tourists tend to travel straight through to the Highlands or to major cities like Edinburgh and Glasgow.
 Towns such as Kelso, however, are a fantastic reason to spend some time just north of the border.

-As well as its traditional Romanesque architecture and fantastic restaurants, local stately homes Mellerstain House and Floors Castle are jaw-droppingly gorgeous.
-They’re well worth a day trip for their stunning grounds and gardens, as well as the imposing buildings.
+As well as its traditional Romanesque architecture and fantastic restaurants, Kelso's local stately homes are jaw-droppingly gorgeous.
+Mellerstain House and Floors Castle are well worth a day trip for their stunning grounds and gardens, as well as the imposing buildings.
 Don’t forget to explore the surrounding countryside of the Cheviot hills before heading back to the town for your evening meal.

 Ceredigion, Wales